-- .1 Submit shop drawings in accordance with Section 01 33 23. - .1 Indicate arrangement of pre-finished Roof Sheet, including joints, types and locations of supports, fasteners, flashing, gutters, mitres, and all metal components related to the roof installation.
-Include for underlayment as part of the roof system. - Drawings shall be signed and sealed by a professional Engineer, licensed to practice in the province of Manitoba to attest to the ability of the metal panels assembly to withstand the specified loads.
+- .1 Submit shop drawings in accordance with Section E3. - .1 Indicate arrangement of pre-finished Roof Sheet, including joints, types and locations of supports, fasteners, flashing, gutters, mitres, and all metal components related to the roof installation.
+Include for underlayment as part of the roof system. - .2 Drawings shall be signed and sealed by a Contract Administrator, attesting to the ability of the metal panel's assembly to withstand the specified loads.